theframedrops/website/streamers-setup/tiltify/targets/README.md

 ![Target options screen](./tiltify_targets_options.png)

+To ask for a target to be added to the campaign, send a message to [the #streamers channel in Discord](https://discord.gg/yQrnFcKF7p) with the above information.

 ### Community Note

 Since we will have multiple streamers, we will need to distinguish the different targets to distinguish "community wide" targets and